 Advertising costs are recorded as an expense in the period in which they are incurred and are included in selling and administrative expenses in the accompanying consolidated statements of income (loss).
-Advertising costs amounted to \in 929 thousand, \in 490 thousand and \in 291 thousand for the years ended December 31, 2022, 2021 and 2020, respectively.
+Advertising costs amounted to \notin 929 thousand, \notin 490 thousand and \notin 291 thousand for the years ended December 31, 2022, 2021 and 2020, respectively.